Mount Gilead, Ohio: Railroad

 Soon after being named county seat, there was talk of building a rail line that would pass through Mt.
 Gilead between Cleveland and Columbus.
 Officials opened stock purchases and began preparations for the build.
 Tensions between villagers and railroad officials broke down the negotiations and the rail station was re-located to Cardington, several miles south of Mt.
 Gilead, and opened for business in 1851.
 The railroad would pass Mt.
 Gilead two miles to the west, in what is now known as Edison.
 Nearly 30 years later, Mt.
 Gilead did get a rail spur through the village, named Mt.
 Gilead Short Line Railway.
 The Short Line opened in 1880.

 Industry

 From its beginnings, industry has been a main support for Mt.
 Gilead.
 Various mills were an early staple in the village history, followed by a tile factory and with technological advances, eventually the still well known Hydraulic Press Manufacturing Company or HPM.
 HPM maintained some level of operations in Mt.
-Gilead until 2011, when it was moved to Marion.
+Gilead until 2001.